fabricekabongo/loggerhead/README.md

 # Loggerhead

+## Path to 0.1.0

-# TODO
+### TODO

-- [ ] Review the clustering
+- [ ] Reduce chatter in the clustering protocol and prevent the DB from saturating the network with messages.
+Planned for `0.0.2`
-- [ ] Improve the usage of prometheus
+- [ ] Improve the usage of Prometheus.
+Planned for `0.0.2`
-- [ ] Implement subscription to polygon's updates
+- [ ] Implement subscription to Polygon's updates.
+Planned for `0.0.3`
-- [ ] Implement storing and recovering state from disk
+- [ ] Use real ADSB traffic (I'm thinking a week's worth of global traffic) as data to run realistic benchmark `0.0.4`
-- [ ] Maybe implement consistency of data between nodes
+- [ ] Offer the ability to enable RAFT for a cluster instead of just Gossip for consistency between nodes (slower).
+Planned for `0.1.0`
+- [ ] Offer the ability to shard namespaces by TreeNodes with primary and replication across nodes (basically multiple RAFT running in parallel) `0.2.0`
-- [ ] Maybe implement load balancing and sharding
+- [ ] Implement storing and recovering state from disk.
+Planned for `0.3.0`

+### Done
 - [X] Connect the query language to the database
 - [X] Connect the network interface to the database through the query processor
 - [X] Implement the memory storage using a quadtree